Grace Period to Transition to Mexico’s CFDI 4.0 Ends

 To remove those misunderstandings and limitations, the SAT has recently released a new modification specifying that the mandate will be required for all movement of goods, regardless of the road used.
 The new resolution also excluded the reference to “national goods that are part of their assets”, so that it is clear now that it applies to any goods being transferred, regardless of its origin.

 Contact us to discuss your LATAM VAT compliance needs.
-Keep up to date with the changing VAT compliance landscape by downloading VAT Trends: Toward Continuous Transaction Controls.

 Real-time processes and responses required by mandates impacting business operations